Fedex B752 at Chattanooga on Oct 4th 2023, hydraulic problem, unsafe gear, main gear up landing, runway overrun

 On Oct 5th 2023 the FAA reported: "AIRCRAFT EXPERIENCED A LANDING GEAR ANOMALY, RETURNED TO AIRPORT AND LANDED GEAR UP, CHATTANOOGA, TN."

-On Oct 20th 2023 the NTSB released their preliminary report stating:
+On Oct 20th 2023 the NTSB released their preliminary report and the investigation docket stating:

 On October 4, 2023, about 23:47 eastern daylight time, Federal Express (FedEx) flight 1376, a Boeing 757-236, experienced a failure with its left hydraulic system shortly after takeoff from Chattanooga Metropolitan Airport-Lovell Field (CHA), Chattanooga, Tennessee.
 The airplane turned back to CHA, and, while preparing to land, the landing gear failed to extend normally.
 The landing gear also failed to extend using the alternate extend system.
 The flight crew declared an emergency and the airplane sustained substantial damage during the emergency landing.
 The two flight crew members and the jump seat occupant aboard the airplane were not injured.
 The flight was operating under the provisions of Title 14 Code of Federal Regulations Part 121 as a non-scheduled domestic cargo flight from CHA to Memphis International Airport (MEM), Memphis, Tennessee.